Jesus’s Inner Circle

 It’s worth noting that Jesus summoned people He desired to Himself (Mark 3:13-14).
 There were no willing participants.
 They were to travel, eat, and live with Jesus, experiencing His life and ministry firsthand.
 They were then sent forth to preach that the Kingdom of Heaven had arrived and that they had been commissioned to function as Jesus’ authorized ambassadors.

 Comparisons of the lists of the Twelve recorded in four places in the New Testament may provide crucial information about the apostles.
 Peter is usually listed first, followed by Judas Iscariot.

-The twelve are divided into three groups of four, the first four being the inner disciples Peter, Andrew, James, and John.
+The twelve are divided into three groups of four, the first four belonging to the inner circle; Peter, Andrew, James, and John.
 This essay will concentrate on the four apostles who had a particular connection with Christ.

 Another fascinating glimpse into the group’s composition may be found in the procedure followed to replace Judas Iscariot following his death.
 According to the first chapter of Acts, Judas’ successor must have joined the apostles.
 In other words, he had to be there during Christ’s baptism by John and still alive to see Jesus’ ascension into heaven.

 It was also said that he had to have seen the resurrection.
 The apostles saw our Lord’s life, teachings, miracles, and death and resurrection.
 This was critical for them to have a clear and accurate witness about the Messiah.

 This article will examine Christ’s inner circle of apostles: Peter, Andrew, James, and John.
 We’ll discover how God permanently altered the lives of these regular guys.